pauliusUzusenis/PokeFriends/README.md

 List of pokemons with ability to search and view detailed info of your favorite pokemon!
-Stack: ReactJS, Redux, Hooks, fetchAPI
+Stack: ReactJS, Redux, Hooks, fetchAPI.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).